Meningitis at a glance

 - Echocardiogram: Ultrasound of the heart to evaluate the heart valves for signs of infection.

 Blood tests: To detect antibodies to viral infections such as FIP or FIV.
 Many cats have had exposure to the coronavirus which is responsible for FIP, so a positive test isn’t always necessarily proof a cat has FIP.

 Blood tests: To detect antibodies to toxoplasmosis.
 A positive test doesn’t necessarily mean your cat is currently infected, only he has been exposed at some time in the past.
 Fecal samples will be analysed for the presence of oocysts.
-Most cats with toxoplasmosis show few symptoms of infection when cats do become sick it is usually due to an underlying disorder which has weakened the immune system such as FIV or FeLV.
+Most cats with toxoplasmosis show few symptoms of infection when cats do become sick it is usually due to an underlying disorder that has weakened the immune system such as FIV or FeLV.

 - Cytology: Microscopic evaluation of nasal or ocular discharges.